China raises pollution violations at Minmetals rare earth unit

 SHANGHAI, Aug 15 (Reuters) - State-owned China Minmetals has failed to rectify a series of pollution offences at its rare earth production unit despite being ordered to do so, the Xinhua news agency reported on Thursday, citing the environment ministry.

-The Ministry of Ecology and Environment said Ganxian Hongjin Rare Earth Ltd Co, a subsidiary of China Minmetals, had failed to address pollution issues and continued to violate environmental protection laws, the agency said.
+The Ministry of Ecology and Environment said Ganxian Hongjin Rare Earth Ltd Co, a subsidiary of China Minmetals, failed to address pollution issues and continued to violate environmental protection laws, Xinhua said.

-The company's four extraction plants and three workshops had significant issues with hydrogen chloride and organic waste gasses, it said, adding that the group was notified of the problems last year.
+The company's four extraction plants and three workshops had significant issues with hydrogen chloride and organic waste gasses, Xinhua said, adding that the group was notified of the problems last year.

+China Minmetals said in an emailed statement thatit fully accepted the findings of the inspection team.
+It promised to conduct an immediate investigationto find who was responsible for the violations.

 China is responsible for more than 90% of global supplies of rare earths, 17 strategic metals which are used in a range of high-tech applications in renewable energy, consumer electronics and defence equipment.